wouterfennis/TimeForCode/docs/authentication_flow_design.md

 - The **identity provider** responds with an access token that the internal service can use to retrieve the user’s profile or email.

-### 6. The authentication service will check the new token and look up an internal account that is stored for the person
+### 6. The authentication service will check the new token

 - The **internal authentication service** now:
   1. **Validates the identity provider token** by verifying its signature